smith-sj/ottr/README.md

 and so on...

+Another important aspect to note is that each task should have a ***unique ID***, that can be referenced when performing actions on them.
+This will mean we don't have to worry about errors relating to task names when performing methods on tasks.
+It also means that there is less validation required for task names, as long as it contains a character of some form and even if it shares the same name as another task, it will be valid.

 ### CHILD-TASKS

 A child-task is a task nested inside of another task.
 This feature will allow users to break down bigger tasks into smaller steps.
 Like regular tasks, child tasks will have complete or in-complete states, however they will not be able to nest other tasks, and so do not have a parental state.